Hydrotherapy Room Design

 Athletic trainers work with multiple athletes at one time, so anything that helps save time and streamline the workflow is a big bonus.
 An easy-access cabinet area will make a huge difference in day-to-day operations.
 If you’re planning a new hydrotherapy room, add space for pool toys, water shoes and accessories.
 And make sure there’s plenty of ventilation to prevent wet items from getting moldy.

 Show some spirit

 Many elite sports teams brand their pools with logos and team colors.
 It’s easy to embed a logo into a fiberglass pool or choose from an array of pool tile colors to match any room design.
 The Cincinnati Reds incorporated their team colors into a custom pool, choosing red tiles to go with red and black work stations for specific aquatic exercises, including 45 degree plyometric pads, open and closed kinetic exercise benches, steps and an angled running pad.

 Sports medicine professionals know that an athlete’s post workout recovery is just as important as the workouts themselves.
 Athletes who undergo rigorous training schedules need to perform at peak capacity at each and every session.
 Cold water hydrotherapy can help them do just that.

 Hot or cold plunge pools are a great way to add hydrotherapy into small spaces to get big results.

-SwimEx plunge pools come in four standard sizes, but they can also be custom built for specific team needs, stretching as long as 45′ or going as deep as 6′.
+SwimEx plunge pools come in five standard sizes, but they can also be custom built for specific team needs, stretching as long as 45′ or going as deep as 6′.
 The custom cold plunge at the University of Louisiana was built large enough to accommodate the entire football team (pictured).
 Find the plunge pool that fits your specific requirements in terms of the number of athletes, water depth, and interior layout.
 This will let you tailor your pool to the design and needs of your training room.